feimeng93/feimeng93.github.io/_pages/about.md

 - 05/2022 One article "Fast Human-in-the-loop Control for HVAC Systems via Meta-learning and Model-based Offline Reinforcement Learning" submitted to IEEE Transactions on Sustainable Computing.
 - 05/2022 One article "NR-RRT: Neural Risk-Aware Near-Optimal Path Planning in Uncertain Nonconvex Environments" submitted to IEEE T-ASE.
 - 04/2022 One paper accpected by IEEE IoT.
-- 02/2022 One paper accpected by IEEE T-IV.

 Preprints
 ======